jamesdbrock/hffix/README.md

 FIX has transport-layer features mixed in with the messages, and most FIX hosts have various quirks in the way they employ the administrative messages.
 To manage a FIX session your application will need to match the the transport-layer and administrative features of the other FIX host.
 High Frequency FIX Parser has the flexibility to express any subset or proprietary superset of FIX.

 Consult [FIX Session-level Test Cases and Expected Behaviors](http://www.fixtradingcommunity.org/pg/file/fplpo/read/30489/fix-sessionlevel-test-cases-and-expected-behaviors)

+### Numerics

+No native floating-point numeric types (`double`, `float`) are employed by the library.
+ASCII-encoded decimal numbers are represented by integral mantissa and exponent.
+See hffix::message_writer::push_back_decimal() and hffix::field_value::as_decimal().
+As with every FIX data type, the High Frequency FIX library user has the option to serialize and deserialize numeric fields themself rather than use these methods.

 ### Encryption